Robert Fredrik von Kræmer

 1791-1880.

-Robert Fredrik von Kræmer came from Tavastland in Finland and participated as an officer in the campaign to Germany in 1813 and to Norway in 1814.
+Robert Fredrik von Kræmer came from Häme in Finland and took part as an officer in the campaign to Germany in 1813 and to Norway in 1814.

-He was the governor of Uppsala from 1830 to 1862 and was as county manager an undisputed central figure and took a number of important initiatives.
-Communications improved through road construction, bridge construction, dredging of sail joints, and the formation of steamboat companies.
+He was governor of Uppsala from 1830 to 1862 and, as head of the county, was an undisputed central figure and took a number of important initiatives.
+Communications were improved through road building, bridge building, dredging of sailing routes and the establishment of steamship companies.

-Kræmer also took the initiative for the founding of Ultuna Agricultural Institute and to the start of Sweden's first cooperative trade in Örsundsbro in 1850.
+Kræmer also initiated the founding of Ultuna Agricultural Institute and the establishment of Sweden's first cooperative trade in Örsundsbro in 1850.

 Kræmer also played a significant role in the development of the city of Uppsala.
-The city park, the walk at Flustret and Västgötaspången was created during his participation and he was known for his tree plantings, which were mentioned in Gunnar Wennerberg's Gluntarne:
+The city park, the promenade at Flustret and Västgötaspången were created with his help and he was known for his tree plantings, which were mentioned in Gunnar Wennerberg's Gluntarne:

-"Cross what that Kræmer is good for the city.
-He builds bridges and plants wood."
+"My goodness, that Kræmer is good for the city.
+He builds bridges and plants trees."

 Burial site: 0156-0249